kevinz1194/Heart-Continuous-Score/README.md

 Updated 8/11/2023: Accounts for NT-proBNP, new French-CRS score.

-Updayed 8/17/2023: Name changed, updated to work with new data.
+Updayed 8/18/2023: Name changed, updated to work with new data.
+Cox PH mode added.